graviraja/MLOps-Basics/week_8_serverless/README.md

 ```

 Refer to `.github/workflows/build_docker_image.yaml` file for automatically creating the docker image with trained model and pushing it to ECR.

+### Serveless - Lambda

+Refer to the [Blog Post here](https://www.ravirajag.dev/blog/mlops-serverless) for detailed instructions on configuring lambda with the docker image and invoking it using a API.

 ### Running notebooks